 Managing with Herbicides

-Herbicide use is a standard practice used by electric utilities and others, including agricultural and landscape management companies, state departments of transportation, railroads, forest services, the military, municipalities, golf courses, airports, schools and universities, and property owners.
+The use of herbicides is a common method utilized by electric utilities and others, including agricultural and landscape management companies, state departments of transportation, railroads, forest services, the military, municipalities, golf courses, airports, schools, universities and property owners to control vegetation.

-- Result in the growth of favorable low-growing, non-woody plants, such as grasses and other species.
+- Application of herbicides results in the growth of compatible low-growing, non-woody plants, such as grasses and other species.
 These new low-growing plant communities provide greater plant bio-diversity, improving wildlife habitats.

-- Use herbicides approved by the U.S. Environmental Protection Agency (EPA), which requires rigorous toxicological, environmental and chemical testing before the herbicides are registered for use.
+- The herbicide products we use are approved by the U.S. Environmental Protection Agency (EPA), which requires rigorous toxicological, environmental and chemical testing before the herbicides are registered for use.

-- Are performed under the supervision of a licensed applicator.
+- All applications are performed under the supervision of a licensed applicator.

-- Low-volume foliar application from May through October
+- Foliar application, typically from April through October

 - Dormant-stem application from October through April

-We have found that many of our customers are pleased with this herbicide program.
-Customers such as organic farmers, or others with concerns, can contact Duke Energy toll-free at 800-700-8744 to speak with a local tree coordinator.
+We have found that many of our customers are pleased with the herbicide program.
+For farmers and others with questions, please contact us at 800.700.8744 for more information or to discuss options with a vegetation management specialist.